ARW supports Scholarships available through the

 National Federation of Republican Women

 Below is a listing of scholarships available annually to graduating high school seniors and full-time college students.
-Go to the About AzFRW page to access current applications.
+Go to the AzFRW Scholarships page to access current applications.

 Betty Rendel Scholarship

 The National Federation of Republican Women established the Betty Rendel Scholarship Fund in September 1995 in honor of NFRW Past President Betty Rendel's extraordinary leadership skills and dedication to the Republican Party in her home state of Indiana and at the national level.
 The three annual scholarships of $1,000 are awarded to female undergraduates who are majoring in political science, government or economics and have successfully completed at least two years of college coursework.
 The recipients are chosen from applicants from across the nation.
 Scholarship winners may not reapply.
 Deadline: Applications by JUNE 1.

 The National Federation of Republican Women established the National Pathfinder Scholarship Fund in 1985 in honor of First Lady Nancy Reagan.
 The three annual scholarships of $2,500 provide financial assistance and support to women seeking undergraduate or graduate degrees.
 Undergraduate sophomores, juniors and seniors, as well as students enrolled in a master's degree program, are eligible to apply for the scholarship.
 Recent high school graduates and undergraduate freshmen are not eligible for this award but may apply for the AzFRW Laura Bush Scholarship below.
 Scholarship winners may not reapply.
 Deadline: Applications due by JUNE 1.